-Dr. Mari Ann Callais worked in higher education for 16 years.
+Dr. Mari Ann Callais worked in higher education for more than 25 years.
 She served as an Assistant Professor and Student Affairs Program Coordinator at Mississippi State University and Director of Student Organizations/Greek Life at Southeastern Louisiana University.
 Mari Ann left higher education for three year to work in the corporate sector and served as the Senior Vice-President for Leasing/Marketing, Cottages Division the Theme Housing Specialist for Capstone Development.
 Currently, Mari Ann is the Senior Director of Special Initiatives for Delta Delta Delta Fraternity.

 She has served in numerous volunteer positions, including as a Member of the Delta Delta Delta Center for Living, Learning Leading National Board, as the Past National President for her sorority Theta Phi Alpha.
 She has presented more than 600 workshops on fraternity and sorority leadership, team building and values.

 Mari Ann holds an undergraduate degree in Political Science from Loyola University New Orleans, a Masters of Education and a Doctorate in Educational Leadership and Research from Louisiana State University.
 She has been presented several awards through the years, including the Sigma Sigma Sigma Greek Advisor of the Year, Theta Chi Outstanding Greek Affairs Professional Award, Alpha Sigma Tau Order of Interfraternity Excellence and has received the Southeastern Interfraternity Conference Advisor of the Year Award twice.
 She received the Fraternity Communication Association's Varner Award in 2013.
 She was also awarded the Association of Fraternity Advisers Distinguished Service Award and the highest award Theta Phi Alpha bestows on a member, the Guard of Honor.